Book review: The Float Tank Cure, by Shane Stott

 The book provides many other interesting and inspiring examples of people who have been helped by floating.
 Not least Michael Harding, a former soldier who has suffered from Post Traumatic Stress Disorder, and whose story I found very moving.

-The book often strays beyond the topic of floatation to tackle the issues of stress in modern society, but it brings us some useful facts and tips along the way.
+The Float Tank Cure often strays beyond the topic of floatation to tackle the issues of stress in modern society, but it brings us some useful facts and tips along the way.

 Thank you Shane for putting so much of your heart, soul and knowledge into this lovely book!

-Get your own copy by clicking on this image:
+Get your own copy of The Float Tank Cure, by clicking on this image: